 In addition, astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 95.3% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the Eagle Northwest neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.

-American households most often have a car, and regularly they have two or three.
-But households in the Eagle Northwest neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Eagle Northwest neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.9% of the households here have four, five, or more cars.
 That is more cars per household than in 96.0% of the neighborhoods in the nation.

 Did you know that the Eagle Northwest neighborhood has more English and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 33.4% of this neighborhood's residents have English ancestry and 2.5% have Danish ancestry.